redrocket-ctf/redrocket_blog/_posts/2019-06-27-google-ctf-quals-2019-secure-boot.md

 ```
 socat /dev/stdin,rawer "SYSTEM:python2 secureboot.py"
 ```
 This will drop us into the BIOS options.
-We need to select `Device Manager` -> `Secure Boot Configuration` -> disable.
+There we need to deselect `Device Manager` -> `Secure Boot Configuration` -> `Attempt Secure Boot`.
 A reboot will start the machine and allows us to cat the flag.